TzorAL/daily-random-xkcd/README.md

 ### 1. Use the Pre-Generated RSS Feed Hosted by GitHub

 - Subscribe to the **[Daily Random XKCD RSS Feed](https://tzoral.github.io/daily-random-xkcd/docs/rss/xkcd_feed.xml)**.
-- Optionally, configure email notifications via **RSS.app** or any other RSS service to receive daily updates whenever a new comic is available.
+- Optionally, configure email notifications via RSS feed readers or any other RSS service to receive daily updates whenever a new comic is available.

 ### 2. Fork the Repository and Automate Your Own Feed